adimit/werti/INSTALLATION.markdown

 The rest of the variables are explained in the documentation.
 Typically, you shouldn't have to touch them.

-## Building GWT
+## Building and Running GWT the Shell

 Now that everything is in place, start your Tomcat server and run

 	mvn gwt:gwt

-This will compile the parts of WERTi that use the Google Web Toolkit (GWT).
-This can take a while.
-In the end, it should open the Google Web Toolkit Development Shell with a running WERTi in it.
+After some compiling, this should open the Google Web Toolkit Development Shell with a running WERTi in it.
+This shell allows the development and debugging of GWT Java classes.